 Once an allegation is reported, it must be addressed, and when necessary, fully investigated.
 The organization should critically assess whether it has the available resources to support an investigative process or whether it should seek the services of an independent, third-party investigator.
 Delays in completion of investigations damages the reputation of the organization and the program.
-The 2017 NAVEX Hotline Benchmarking Report shows a continuing rise in the median number of days to close a report with the benchmark around 40 days.
-6 A survey of client participants identified lack of sufficient resources and increased complexity of cases and the top reasons for the delays.
-The Benchmark report also shows that overall, organizations are receiving far more reports than they did five to ten years ago so it is time for a hard look at the available resources to review reported matters.
+The 2021 NAVEX Hotline Benchmarking Report shows a continuing rise in the median number of days to close a report, with 22 percent of cases taking 100 or more days to close.